 If found to be cost-effective, this potential new BMP may provide a new and improved alternative for post-construction stormwater management for transportation construction projects.

-This research project focuses on developing OEPA-approved BMPs that use common features on roadway projects (i.e. grassed shoulders with amended soil) that are within the right-of-way.
+This research project focuses on developing OEPA-approved BMPs that use common features on roadway projects (i.e. grassed shoulders) that are within the right-of-way.

 The intent of these BMPs is to reduce runoff by infiltration and evapotranspiration to meet water quantity requirements per the Ohio EPA Construction General Permit.
 This will better enable ODOT to provide additional post-construction stormwater management options to meet regulatory requirements.